On-Campus Housing & Meal Plans

 Winthrop University requires all freshman and sophomore students to live on campus for their first two years at Winthrop.
 By living on campus, students have a once-in-a-lifetime opportunity to establish lifelong friendships, to participate in exciting activities and to feel truly connected to the University.
 The added convenience of living close to classes, dining and support services, make on-campus living at Winthrop the ideal environment to live, learn and lead.
 The campus is small and safe, so everything you need will be within easy walking distance.

-Exceptions to the freshman and sophomore residency commitment may be made for married or non-traditional age freshman and for those who continue to live with parents or legal guardians while commuting to campus from 50 or fewer miles away.
-The residency requirement exemption must be formally approved by Residence Life prior to housing arrangements being made off-campus.
-To request a waiver to living on-campus at Winthrop contact the Residence Life office.
+If you are interested in living off-campus, exceptions to the freshman and sophomore residency commitment may be made for married or non-traditional age freshman and for those who continue to live with parents or legal guardians while commuting to campus from 50 or fewer miles away.
+The residency requirement exemption request must be submitted to and approved by the Department of Residence Life prior to housing arrangements being made off-campus.
+To request a waiver of the requirement to live on-campus you must contact Winthrop's Residence Life Office.

 Information for Admitted Students

-Winthrop University's Office of Residence Life has the best information for on-campus housing at Winthrop University.
-Please visit Residence Life's Frequently Asked Questions and Housing Forms and Information first for any questions you may have.
-You will receive your EaglesNest housing letter via email.
-This letter is from Residence Life and will specify what you need to do to register for on-campus housing.
-For information on the cost of housing and meal plans please visit Cost for Housing and Meal Plans.
+Winthrop University's Department of Residence Life has the best information for on-campus housing at Winthrop University.
+Please visit Frequently Asked Questions and Housing Forms and Information first for any questions you may have.

 Living On Campus at Winthrop